 “I like love the audiences in Vegas, but we get a good crowd here,” says Kerry.
 “They’ll have a drink or two, but don’t get drunk—they come for the show.”

 Although “magic was a hobby when I was a kid and I always loved it,” Kerry got away from the craft as a teen.
 He went on to earn an engineering degree.
 Quitting his corporate job at 23, he then did freelance engineering design.
 During this time he used his captain’s license to lead parasailing charters in Lake Erie.
 He also performed at popular comedy clubs in the Cleveland area.

 “I had three business cards in my pocket for a while,” he says with a laugh.
 “I wasn’t sure what I wanted to be when I grew up…and I’m still not sure.”

 As Kerry’s comedy and magic career took off, he phased out the engineering aspect…that is until he decided to build his own props to automate his show.
 Other magicians took notice and requested his illusions for their own acts.

-“That business just started by accident and now I’m basically the go-to guy if it requires some crazy engineering,” he states.
-“I’m working other projects for David Copperfield—both his show and his island in the Bahamas—I’ve done a lot of stuff for Penn and Teller, Criss Angel…all of them.”
+“That business just started by accident.
+Now, I’m basically the go-to guy if it requires some crazy engineering,” he states.
+“I’m working other projects for David Copperfield.
+I’ve done a lot of stuff for Penn and Teller, Criss Angel…all of them.”